-For the Fall 2021 application period, UIC will be implementing an SAT and ACT test-optional choice for first-year applicants.
 The Honors College welcomes applications from students who choose to apply to UIC through the test-optional pathway.

 The UIC Honors College application process is two-fold.
 Applicants must apply to UIC as a first-year student using The Common Application.
 The UIC Honors College application is located within the UIC First Year Supplement of The Common Application.

 - Visit the UIC Office of Admissions website for application requirements.